Carl von Clausewitz: Interpretation and misinterpretation

 Another example of this confusion is the idea that Clausewitz was a proponent of total war as used in the Third Reich's propaganda in the 1940s.
 In fact, Clausewitz never used the term "total war": rather, he discussed "absolute war," a concept which evolved into the much more abstract notion of "ideal war" discussed at the very beginning of Vom Kriege—the purely logical result of the forces underlying a "pure," Platonic "ideal" of war.
 In what he called a "logical fantasy," war cannot be waged in a limited way: the rules of competition will force participants to use all means at their disposal to achieve victory.
 But in the real world, he said, such rigid logic is unrealistic and dangerous.
 As a practical matter, the military objectives in real war that support political objectives generally fall into two broad types: limited aims or the effective "disarming" of the enemy "to render [him] politically helpless or militarily impotent.
 Thus, the complete defeat of the enemy may not be necessary, desirable, or even possible.

-According to Azar Gat, the opposing interpretations of Clausewitz are rooted in Clausewitz’s own conceptual journey.
-The centerpiece of Clausewitz’s theory of war throughout his life was his concept of all-out fighting and energetic conduct leading to the great battle of annihilation.
-He believed such conduct expressed the very “nature”, or “lasting spirit” of war.
+According to Azar Gat, the opposing interpretations of Clausewitz are rooted in Clausewitz's own conceptual journey.
+The centerpiece of Clausewitz's theory of war throughout his life was his concept of all-out fighting and energetic conduct leading to the great battle of annihilation.
+He believed such conduct expressed the very "nature", or "lasting spirit" of war.
 Accordingly, Clausewitz disparaged the significance of the maneuver, surprise, and cunning in war, as distracting from the centrality of battle, and argued that defense was legitimate only if and as long as one was weaker than the enemy.
-Nevertheless, in the last years of his life, after the first six out of the eight books of On War had already been drafted, Clausewitz came to recognize that this concept was not universal and did not even apply to the Napoleonic Wars, the supreme model of his theory of war.
-This was demonstrated by the Spanish and Russian campaigns and by guerrilla warfare, in all of which battle was systematically avoided.
-Consequently, from 1827 on, Clausewitz recognized the legitimacy of limited war and explained it by the influence of politics that harnessed the unlimited nature of war to serve its objectives.
-Clausewitz died in 1831 before he completed the revision he planned along these lines.
-He incorporated his new ideas only into the end of Book VI, Book VIII and the beginning of Book I of On War.
-As a result, when published, On War encompassed both his old and new ideas, at odds with each other.